d-oliveros/nest/README.md

 ## Features

-* Dynamic Scraping with PhantomJS
+* Dynamic Scraping with a headless browser (Puppeteer)
-* Static scraping, without PhantomJS or JS evaluation
+* Static scraping with direct HTTP requests without JS evaluation (cheerio)
-* A worker queue for persistent, parallel scraping
+* Parallel scraping, worker queue
 * MongoDB integration.
-Scraped items are automatically saved to a Mongo db
-* Persistent State
+State is persisted to Mongo after each operation
-* Dead-simple API
+* Minimal API and dead-easy to use

 ## Requirements